bsplku/3dcnn4fmri/README.md

 ## Sample data:
 * The sample 3D fMRI volume series data were acquired during the four sensorimotor tasks including left-hand clenching, right-hand clenching, auditory attention, and visual stimulus tasks [1].
-* Our sensorimotor dataset includes the data from 12 subjects, each subject performed 30 3D fMRI volumes for each of the four tasks; therefore, a totally of 1440 3D fMRI volumes across all subjects.
+* Our sensorimotor dataset includes the data from 12 subjects, each subject performed each of the four tasks (three blocks per task; 20 s per block).
+Thus, there were 30 3D fMRI volumes for each task per subject, 120 3D fMRI volumes across all four tasks per subject, and a total of 1440 3D fMRI volumes across all subjects.

 ## MATLAB codes:
 * The code is originally from https://github.com/hagaygarty/mdCNN and was modified to fit our 3D-CNN model for fMRI volume classification.